Joel-HsienChi/PointRobotUi/readme.md

 ## Logger.py's manual:

-   This class is a simple logging class that provides easier logging experience.
+   - This class is a simple logging class that provides easier logging experience.

-   To use this loggin class, just create a logger object with desired parameter.
+   - To use this loggin class, just create a logger object with desired parameter.

-   For instance, to create a logger named: TestLogger with a level of INFO and located at "Log_Folder/Test.log",
+   - For instance, to create a logger named: `TestLogger` with a level of `INFO` and located at `Log_Folder/Test.log`,

-   You will have to declare a variable like following:
+   - You will have to declare a variable like following:

-   TestLogger = logger_class("test_logger", logging.INFO, "Log_Folder/Test.log")
+      - `TestLogger = logger_class("test_logger", logging.INFO, "Log_Folder/Test.log")`

-   Then, to log the message into log file, call the created logger with .logger, then you will be able to log the message with desired level.
+   - Then, to log the message into log file, call the created logger with .logger, then you will be able to log the message with desired level.

-   For instance to log a message into log file at info level, you will have to do it like:
+   - For instance to log a message into log file at info level, you will have to do it like:

-   TestLogger.logger.info("This is a test info message )
+      - `TestLogger.logger.info("This is a test info message")`